Sergio-Zubizarreta/Sergio-Zubizarreta/README.md

 I also plan to dive into **OpenGL** and **Vulkan** as I progress through my freshman coursework, further strengthening my graphics programming foundation.

-Hopefully, this sequence will better equip me to digest the SIGGRAPH papers that are, for now, a bit arcane for a freshman.
+Hopefully, this sequence will better equip me to digest the SIGGRAPH papers that are, for now, a bit arcane.

 ---